Demigodgeek/CRUD_credit_scores_SQL/README.md

-# CRUD Credit Scores
+# Credit Scores
-## use the SQL CRUD statement to build and manipulate tables in a database
+## build and manipulate tables in a database with SQL
-- Review the firm’s client database to identify subsets of clients for participation in new marketing initiatives.
 - Complete database mantenance tasks
+1. CRUD
+2. QUERY TOP AND BOTTOM
+3. CONDITIONAL QUERIES
+4. JOIN TABLES